singhayush61/singhayush61/README.md

 ## 🚀 About Me

 - 🔭 Currently building DevOps and Cloud Infrastructure projects
-- 🌱 Learning GitOps workflows with ArgoCD
+- 🌱 Learning GitOps workflows using ArgoCD
 - ☁️ Working with AWS, Terraform, Docker and Kubernetes
-- ⚙️ Building CI/CD pipelines using GitHub Actions and Jenkins
+- ⚙️ Building automated CI/CD pipelines using GitHub Actions and Jenkins
-- 🐧 Linux and automation enthusiast
+- 🐧 Passionate about Linux, automation and scalable infrastructure

 ---